jywu20/Notes/Physics-new/thoughts/hydro.md

 measurable quantities of gauge bosons can be about *the expectation of gauge fields*.
 So in the end, the formulation of something like "DFT for QED" looks just like classical electrodynamics, where the electromagnetic field interacts with electron density (instead of electronic fields).

+Expectation-based hydrodynamics can be further divided into several approaches.
+If we are talking about the flavor of thermodynamics that we usually encounter in fluid dynamics courses, then there must be frequent collisions in the system to establish thermal equilibrium.
+When there are few collisions, however, formally we may still have hydrodynamics, because bosonization may work.